 Don’t Waste the Rest of the Dandelion!

 Dandelion flowers and leaves are edible as well!
 The leaves tend to be pretty bitter, but can be steamed and eaten.
 Or they can be dried for tea.
 The flowers can be made into dandelion fritters.
-Make a batter of flour (gluten free if necessary), salt, pepper, garlic and onion powder mixed with a little milk or water.
+Make a batter of flour (gluten-free if necessary), salt, pepper, garlic and onion powder mixed with a little milk or water.
 You may add an egg if you wish.
-Rinse your dandelion blossoms and coat with batter.
+Rinse your dandelion blossoms and coat them with batter.
 Then fry in a pan.
 You may use oil (I like avocado or sunflower) or butter, or whatever you like to fry foods in.
-Take them out and place on a plate.
+Take them out and place them on a plate.
 I put a paper towel under them to catch some of the oil.
 My kids love these!

 Juicing a Ginger Root

 Ginger is so good for us!
 It helps digestive ills and is great for preventing and fighting illness.
 You can buy ginger root in most grocery stores.
 Or grow your own!
 You can actually just plant pieces of ginger root from the store and it will grow!
 It takes a long time to grow a big enough root for our purposes though.
 You want a decent-sized root at least half the size of your hand.
 Rinse it and chop it into small pieces.
 Then put it in your food processor or blender and pulverize it as much as possible.
 (Hint: Adding a little water to the blender helps the process along.)
 Place the pulp in cheesecloth and squeeze out as much of the juice as you can into a bowl.
-Place the juice in dark tincture bottle and keep in the fridge.
+Place the juice in a dark tincture bottle and keep it in the fridge.
 We will talk about how to use it in a minute.